Skip to content

 This guide walks through exactly how to do it in Claude chat (claude.ai), Claude Desktop, and Cowork.
 If you want to know which tools are worth adding first, see our roundup of the best MCP tools for Claude.

 Claude Connectors are links to external tool servers that Claude can call during your conversation.
-When you add a connector, Claude gains access to every tool that server provides — instantly, without any setup on the tool side.
+When you add one, Claude can discover the tools that server exposes, subject to the client, account, and permission settings in use.

 The technology behind this is called the Model Context Protocol (MCP), an open standard created by Anthropic that lets AI assistants connect to external capabilities through a single, consistent interface.
 You can read a plain-English explanation of what MCP is in our post What is MCP?